Connect with others who understand.

 • Breast cancer

-A thymectomy — a procedure to remove the thymus gland — may improve outcomes in some people with MG.
+A thymectomy is a procedure to remove the thymus gland.
+It may improve outcomes in some people with myasthenia gravis.

 Talk to your neurologist about your risk for cancer.
 Your doctor may recommend cancer screening — testing for some cancers before you have any symptoms.